“Life is for service.” – Fred Rogers

 Cross Trainers Academy

 Cross Trainers Academy needs volunteer classroom assistants on a regular basis during the school year.
 Classroom assistants help teachers with clerical and instructional duties as well as daily class operations and recess.
-CTA is also in need of tutors for their "Saturday School" which occurs two Saturday mornings each month for students who are struggling to receive additional help.
+CTA is also in need of tutors for their "Saturday School" which occurs two Saturday mornings each month from fall to spring for students who are struggling to receive additional help.

 Joy House is our family shelter, offering a range of short- and long-term solutions, with the goal of helping families become self-sufficient and stable.
 We appreciate help in the following areas: